Is Dark Energy an Effective Manifestation of Non-equilibrium Thermodynamics? -- Insights from DESI: Summary and Conclusions

 In summary, we showed that matter creation can be an alternative scenario to both dark energy and modified gravity, which can potentially be favored comparing to $\Lambda$CDM paradigm.
-Definitely, one should extend the analysis beyond the background level, and analyze the perturbations too, confronting them with the full Cosmic Microwave Background data.
-We anticipate that the inclusion of cosmic microwave background data could offer stringent constraints on the models, nevertheless since such a detailed analysis lies beyond the scope of this first work on the subject, it is left for a future project.
+Definitely, one should extend the analysis beyond the background level, and analyze the perturbations too, confronting them with the full cosmic microwave background data.
+As the matter creation mechanism introduces the creation pressure through the rate of matter creation $\Gamma$, therefore, it leads to an effective DM EoS which modifies the expansion history of the universe at both the background and perturbative level.
+As a result, it is expected that the growth of structure of DM should alter compared to the standard growth of structure of DM in absence of the matter creation.
+We anticipate that the inclusion of cosmic microwave background data and other astronomical probes could offer stringent constraints on the models, nevertheless since such a detailed analysis lies beyond the scope of this first work on the subject, it is left for a future project.